Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     !!! warning
         No default, this must be set if buffer < 0.
 Define like "ng=1000,1000,1000"

+`solvbox`
+:   Length of the solvation box in the x, y, and z dimensions.
+Used only if buffer < 0.
+Mutually exclusive with
+    `buffer` and `grdspc` above, and paired with `ng` above.

+    !!! warning
+        No default, this must be set if buffer < 0.
+Define like solvbox=20,20,20

 `polardecomp` (Default = 0)
 :   Decompose the solvation free energy into polar and non-polar contributions.
 Note that this will increase
     computation time by roughly 80%.